vrjure/PdfiumViewer/README.md

 > Note: this is a .Net Core WPF port of [PdfiumViewer](https://github.com/bezzad/PdfiumViewer)

+> Here are some of the changes

-> I just change TargetFrameworks to .Net8 and update some of pagckages
+- For V1.0: I just change TargetFrameworks to .Net8 and update some of pagckages
+- For V2.0：PdfRender can no longer be used,it has been replaced by PDFViewer.
+In order to use Mvvm I add DependencyProperty.But now there is only the view function

 [Download from NuGet](https://www.nuget.org/packages/PdfiumViewer.Net.WPF).